virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 Requirements
 ------------
 Please keep in mind that that for a successful workflow run, the [correct python environment][12], with all the [python package dependencies][13], is required.
+Our suggestion is `venv` and a package manager `mamba`, for which further detailed, and well explained, installation instructions are provided in the [documentation of PyPSA-Earth creators][15].

 * Please also keep in mind that there is no need to run the the usual

 ~~~pip install -r requirements.txt~~~